How to update your HTC Desire to Android 2.3 - www.techradar.com

 There's a pretty big catch, though.
 This is not your traditional "over the air" update that's all nice and easy.
 Instead, users have to download and install Android 2.3 on the HTC Desire manually.

+Also, HTC has issued a lengthy disclaimer alongside the Desire 2.3.3 update, in which it claims this is a slightly hard thing to do and that it is "not for general public use" and that the company "disclaims liability" should anything go wrong.
 However, don't be put off by the corporate speak.
 It's as simple as downloading everything you need, connecting your HTC Desire to a PC and installing the Android update over a USB connection, with the end result of a completely fresh and unbranded HTC Desire running Android 2.3.

 But be warned - this is a phone-wiping update that will completely restore your HTC Desire to original factory settings and remove any files, message and apps on it, so if you're attached to your current set-up you may want to think twice about nuking it.